alanyongy/tft-matchup-predictor/README.md

 ![](writeup-assets/ScriptOverlay.png)
 A lightweight tool built in AutoHotKey (AHK) to predict upcoming opponents in Teamfight Tactics by reading on-screen UI elements with a custom Optical Character Recognition (OCR) system.

+*Notably, Riot Games introduced official support for this opponent prediction feature shortly after this tool’s release — mirroring its core functionality, validating the accuracy of its predictions.*

 ---

 ### 🔧 Background